anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 | --sjdbOverhang | ReadLength-1 |

 #

-The other parameters for the tool can be found in [STAR manual page](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

 5. HISAT2

 It is a fast and sensitive alignment program applicable for both RNA seq and Whole-Genome Sequencing data and is known for rapid and accurate alignment of sequence reads to a single reference genome.
 The key parameters for the tool are given below.
+The other parameters for the tool can be found in [HISAT2 manual](http://www.ccb.jhu.edu/software/hisat/manual.shtml)
 #

 | parameters |Description |